How to Keep a Real Christmas Tree Fresh

 - Be prepared to check the water level in your tree stand at least once a day and keep it filled.

 These tips will help keep your Christmas tree looking fresh.
 However, it’s inevitable that some needles will drop.
-Use a tree mat to catch needles (and any spilled water).
+You can place a skirt or mat under the tree to catch needles and spilled water.
 And when the holidays are over, check out these ways to reuse your tree.

 Ways to Recycle Your Christmas Tree